JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 mentioned now.
 My nephew has probably said something of this, before you came into my room?”

 “Mr. Blake gave his message, my lady.
-And I gave Mr. Blake a reason—-”
+And I gave Mr. Blake a reason—”

 “It is needless to tell me your reason.
 After what you have just said, you know as well as I do that you have gone too far to go back.
 I owe it